rubymonsters/diversity_ticketing/README.md

 Supported by the [Travis Foundation](http://foundation.travis-ci.org/).

 ## Contribution Workflow
 If you want to contribute, you can look at the [open issues](https://github.com/rubymonsters/diversity_ticketing/issues).
-We'll behappy to answer your questions if you consider to help.
+We'll be happy to answer your questions if you consider to help.

 If you have other ideas to enhance the site or have found a bug, feel free to open an [issue](https://github.com/rubymonsters/diversity_ticketing/issues)!